symfony/symfony-docs/components/validator/resources.rst

 The Validator uses metadata to validate a value.
 This metadata defines how a class, array or any other value should be validated.
 When validating a class, each class contains its own specific metadata.
-When validating another value, the metadata to passed to the validate methods.
+When validating another value, the metadata must be passed to the validate methods.

 Class metadata should be defined somewhere in a configuration file, or in the class itself.
 The ``Validator`` needs to be able to retrieve this metadata